20. Appendix

 35 |

-2. If the fault is still not eliminated, repair or replace the drive board.
+2. If the fault persists, repair or replace the drive board.

 |